Bail set at $150K in deadly DUI crash involving former Raider Henry Ruggs

 Ruggs, who was released from the Raiders Tuesday night, is being represented by Chesnoff and Richard Schonfeld.
 The high-profile attorneys released a statement hours after the crash asking “everyone to reserve judgment until all the facts are gathered.”

+“It’s about choices, if somebody chooses to drive while under the influence and drive in excess of 150 mph, we’re going to seek justice,” Wolfson said.
+“This community needs to understand that while driving while impaired is a serious matter.”

-If convicted on a charge of DUI causing death, Ruggs would face a sentence of two to 20 years in prison.
+A conviction on a charge of DUI causing death or substantial bodily injury carries a sentence of two to 20 years in prison.
 The reckless driving charge carries a sentence of one to six years.